RSCC Policies & Guidelines

 Subject: Timely Warning

-The purpose of this directive is to establish policies and procedures for the issuance of timely warning notices for Roane State Community College to notify members of the community about serious crimes against people and property that occur on campus, where it is determined that the incident may pose a serious or continuing threat to members of the campus community.
-These warnings will be distributed if the incident is reported either directly to the director of Public Safety/Chief of Campus Police or to the director of Public Safety/Chief of Campus Police indirectly through a campus security authority, or individual citizen, or outside law enforcement.
+The purpose of this directive is to establish procedures for the issuance of timely warning notices for Roane State Community College (RSCC) to immediately notify the campus community upon the confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurring on the campus.
+These warnings will be distributed if the incident is reported either directly or indirectly to the Chief of Campus Police/Director of Public Safety or through a campus security authority, or individual citizen, or outside law enforcement.

 - The decision to issue a timely warning must be decided on a case-by-case basis in light of all the facts surrounding a crime, including such factors as: